ethankennerly/climate-champion/design.md

                 1. [ ] If four children, travel from first to next island.
             1. First couple on first island.
             1. [ ] Stations tween from the couple.
-        1. [ ] Start meter fill in middle.
+        1. Start meter fill in middle.
+        1. [ ] Tween emission to current fill of meter.
         1. [ ] Couple travels from home to plot.
             1. [ ] Hammer animates and radial meter appears.
             1. [ ] When meter is full, couple brings product home.